-The returns on the Athora Netherlands Group's investments are highly susceptible to fluctuations in equity, fixed income and property markets.
-The Athora Netherlands Group bears all the risk associated with its own investments.
+The Athora Netherlands Group's exposure to fluctuations in the equity, fixed income and property markets could affect the Athora Netherlands Group's profitability and capital position investments.
 Fluctuations in the equity, fixed income and property markets affect the Athora Netherlands Group's profitability and capital position.
 A decline in any of these markets will lead to a reduction of (un)realised gains in the asset or result in (un)realised losses and could result in impairments.
 Any decline in the market values of these assets reduces the Athora Netherlands Group's solvency, which could materially adversely impact the Athora Netherlands Group's financial condition and the Athora Netherlands Group's ability to attract or conduct new business.